davidlougheed/strkit/docs/caller_catalog.md

     required to create a desirable locus catalog.
-  * The researchers behind the [GangSTR](https://github.com/gymreklab/GangSTR) short-read STR genotyping method have prepared [several extensive STR catalogs](https://github.com/gymreklab/GangSTR#gangstr-reference-files) for different human reference genomes, containing motifs up to 20bp in length, which should work decently with STRkit.
+  * The researchers behind the [GangSTR](https://github.com/gymreklab/GangSTR) short-read STR genotyping method have prepared [several extensive STR catalogs](https://github.com/gymreklab/GangSTR#gangstr-reference-files) for different human reference genomes, containing motifs up to 20bp in length.
+However, **these files use 1-based closed-interval coordinates**, and should be adjusted (subtracting 1 from all start coordinates) to transform them into the 0-based half-open interval coordinates when using them with STRkit.
   * We have prepared a [catalog of disease-causing or disease-associated loci](../catalogs/pathogenic_assoc.hg38.tsv) for the `hg38` reference genome, based on the review research done by.
 It will be available soon (TO COME).